Adaptable designs, resort-style or boutique amenities, community-centric spaces, technology integration, dining options.

 - Financials.
 On the for-profit side, planning includes matching the development with the company’s goals.
 On the not-for-profit side, it’s knowing how to work with a board of directors and aligning the development with the board’s strategic planning goals.

-Heron’s Key, a not-for-profit Life Plan Community, formerly referred to as a Continuing Care Retirement Community (CCRC) in Gig Harbor, WA, is a good example of how to effectively execute the many steps involved in developing a new CCRC project.
+Heron’s Key, a not-for-profit Life Plan Community in Gig Harbor, Washington, is a good example of how to effectively execute the many steps involved in developing a new project.
 See how our extensive team of experts collaborate with local teams to achieve successful outcomes.

 Top considerations for repositioning